rtaraboo/rosario-stamp-collection/README.md

 Rosario's Stamp Collection App
 ---
-# About Rosario
+# About Rosario Stamp Collection

-Stuff about Rosario's Stamp Collection App...
+Rosario has been collection stamps since 1979.